 Al Nawab Poster

 Modafar Al Nawab, one of the most featured Iraqi-Arab Poets who wrote the best of Poetry verses in the second half of the 20th century and the early 21st century.
 His Poetry reflects out what goes in the mind of every middle-eastern citizen despite their religions, political views or countries. ٍSome critiques were calling him “The vulgarity Poet” because of him using curses words to describe the political status in the region, but he was successful since he touched every heart that speaks Arabic around the globe.

 I designed the poster to be as a decoration item to be added to different living spaces to emphasize some color pallets used in the interior design.
 The design itself is simplified in light of using the simple yellow background and the two different saturations of the same blue.
 Those colors were chosen to emphasize the coolness of the poems written on the poster.
 The calligraphy used on the poster is the Arabic language written in “Tholoth” font of verses from one of Al nawab's most famous romance poetry.

 D. Heritage Magazine

 As a school project for the graphic design course, I designed a logo and layout for a magazine that includes featured designers that changed the world of graphic design and made an impact in the society.

 A brand identity project for an Iraqi clothing line that specializes in street wears.
-The word Dogmah stands to the meaning of “button” in Iraqi dialect of Arabic.
-The design also included various designs of T Shirts that follows the style of Pop-art.
+The word Dogmah stands to the meaning of “button” in the Iraqi dialect of Arabic.
+The design also included various designs of T-Shirts that follows the style of Pop-art.

-The Logo consists of a mish-mash of different silhouettes of different products along with the bigger silhouette of the button covering three-quarters of the space then the word “dogmah” comes down in the arabic type face of “Nasikh”
+The Logo consists of a mish-mash of different silhouettes of different products along with the bigger silhouette of the button covering three-quarters of the space then the word “dogma” comes down in the Arabic typeface of “Nasikh”